-Port Lions is located in Settlers Cove at the north end of Kodiak Island, and like many small island villages in the Kodiak Archipelago, it’s an excellent place for wildlife viewing, birding, fishing, and more.
+Port Lions is located in Settlers Cove at the north end of Kodiak Island, and like many small villages on the island, it’s an excellent place for wildlife viewing, birding, fishing, and more.

 Port Lions was created after the tsunami from the 1964 Good Friday Earthquake destroyed the village of Afognak on Afognak Island to the north.
 Lions Club International assisted greatly in building the new community and relocating Afognak residents who eventually named their village in honor of the service group.

 From town, a picturesque pedestrian bridge locally known as the Causeway provides foot and bike access across Settler’s Cove.
 Throughout the summer, the waters around Port Lions are an excellent place to spot whales, including humpbacks, fin whales, and orcas, and other marine wildlife including sea otters, sea lions, and seals.
 At the right time of year, birders can easily spot hundreds of puffins, eagles, and kittiwakes in the area.
 Fishing lodges and local charter captains can arrange whale watching and wildlife viewing excursions out of Port Lions.